Peanut Butter Butterscotch Bread is full of flavor, making it great for breakfast or a snack!

 The fall season does this to me every year.
-I suddenly think I need to bake quick breads for weekend breakfasts.
+I suddenly think I need to bake quick bread for weekend breakfasts.
 Because there are no calories on weekends, right?

 Peanut Butter Butterscotch Bread Recipe